Intergenerational social mobility in Europe

 Intergenerational social mobility is the relationship between the socio-economic position an individual occupies and the position in which he or she was brought up.
 In this project we extend the country-comparative perspective by studying class mobility across many countries in Europe and for over-time changes we are taking a cohort-approach.
 The first objective of this project is to give an up-to-date descriptive account of cross-country and over-time differences in absolute and relative mobility rates in Europe.
 The second aim is to identify the impact of specific institutional or macro-economic features on social mobility, thereby advancing understanding of contextual and policy determinants of social mobility.
 This project is in collaboration with Erzsébet Bukodi and Brian Nolan at the University of Oxford.

-Paper on "Intergenerational class mobility in Europe: A new account and an old story" published as part of the Institute for New Economic Thinking Working Paper series:
+Our first paper from this project, entitled "Intergenerational class mobility in Europe: A new account and an old story", is published as part of the Institute for New Economic Thinking Working Paper series:

 Presentation at the Inequality Lecture Series at the Oxford Martin School:

 Employment, Equity and Growth (EEG) Programme

 The Employment, Equity and Growth (EEG) programme at INET Oxford is focused on economic theories, policies and institutional changes required for fairer, more inclusive growth.
 My role within the EEG project is to go beyond income and look at the evolution and distribution of various aspects of living standards, including financial stress and burdens but also psychological wellbeing.
 Read more about the EEG programme.